airfuel/airfuel.github.io/README.md

         y = float(data.loc[i, "Supply/Demand Node ID"])

 That means the CSV file that you will upload must have these column titles: "Start Node ID", "End Node ID", "End Node's Capacity [S2, S5]", "Edge's Risk [S2, S4]", "Cost [S3]", "End Node's Expected Capacity [S1, S3, S4]", "Risk + Cost [S5]", "Sink Node ID", "Number of Nodes", "Supply/Demand Node ID", and "Supply/Demand".

+(5.5) Most of the information needed to fill out the excel can come from your three othe excels (Nodes, Edges, Risk).

+- For each edge, you must have a row describing "Start Node ID", "End Node ID", "End Node's Capacity [S2, S5]", "Edge's Risk [S2, S4]", "Cost [S3]", "End Node's Expected Capacity [S1, S3, S4]", and "Risk + Cost [S5]".
+- "Start Node ID", "End Node ID", "End Node's Capacity [S2, S5]" comes from the "Edges" sheet.
+- "Edge's Risk" which has to do with the End Node comes from the "Risk" sheet.
+- "Cost" comes from the "Node" sheet.
+- "End Node's Expected Capacity [S1, S3, S4]" is equal to capacity - (capacity*risk).
+- "Risk + Cost [S5]" is equal to cost + (cost*risk).

 (6) On the CSV, for each "Supply/Demand Node ID" starting from 0 to the assigned number for the END Node in the column "Supply/Demand" if it is an oil rig then write a positive number of how much oil is produced, if it is an AFB write a negative number of how much they can hold, if it is neither an oil rig or an AFB then write 0.